-- 7. Choose Create→Queries→Query Design I to start a new query. - 8.
-Add the Volunteers table and then close the Show Table dialog box. - 9.
+- 7. Choose Create→Queries→Query Design to start a new query. - 8.
+Add the Volunteers table. - 9.
 Add the VolLastName, VolFirstName, VolPhone, and VolDay fields to the query design grid (in that order). - 10.
 Run the query and take a moment to review the results.